thaistudandoo/2M2C2L-/Readme.md

 Math Model:

+Denoting the number of cancer cells by N (neoplastic B-lymphocytes), the number of immune cells by I (\healthy" T-lymphocytes) and the amount (or mass) of chemotherapeutic agent in the bloodstream by Q.

 ![Diagram](https://github.com/thaistudandoo/2M2C2L-/blob/main/Diagram.png)

 In this diagram we can understand the model used in a simplified way.
 Mathematically, we have:

 ![Model](https://github.com/thaistudandoo/2M2C2L-/blob/main/Model.png)

 Language: Python